ahmedkhaled11119999/react-script/Readme.md

 ```

 1. components: Add here any standalone component.
+2. css: Add here all your css files.
-2. reducers: Add all your reducer files there with same syntax of reducerExample and then add their names in src/reducers/index.js to make them visible to your redux store.
+3. reducers: Add all your reducer files there with same syntax of reducerExample and then add their names in src/reducers/index.js to make them visible to your redux store.
-3. actions: Add all your actions in src/actions/index.js with same syntax as the example and import it wherever you want.
+4. actions: Add all your actions in src/actions/index.js with same syntax as the example and import it wherever you want.
-4. pages: Add here your main pages that goes in the src/App.js file.
+5. pages: Add here your main pages that goes in the src/App.js file.

 ---